 Contacting Potential Contractors

-Now that you have a handful of potential deck and patio builders on your list, it’s time to schedule a few consultations and estimates.
+Now that you have a handful of potential patio and deck contractors on your list, it’s time to schedule a few consultations and estimates.
 Many of the questions you have will have to wait until after a contractor has visited your home.
 You can save valuable time and effort by asking these questions over the phone:

 - Can they do the type of work you are requesting?
 This is where your list or sketch will come in handy.